AdguardTeam/AdguardKnowledgeBase/08.dns/01.overview/docs.en.md

 * We have strict [no logging policy](https://adguard.com/en/privacy/dns.html).
 We do not preserve any personal data or log your activity.
 Your anonymity will be maintained.

-* You can use it on any Windows, macOS, Android, or iOS operated device.
+* You can use it on any Windows, macOS, Linux, Android, or iOS operated device.

 ### How to configure AdGuard DNS?